-Pursuant to the Guarantee Contribution Agreement of January 12, 2007 relating to World GTL Trinidad Limited's ("WGTL Trinidad") Gas-to-Liquid project (the "GTL Project"), Petrotrin funded cost overruns which were required to be borne by World GTL Inc.
+Pursuant to the Guarantee Contribution Agreement of 2007 January 12 (the "GCA") relating to World GTL Trinidad Limited's ("WGTL Trinidad") Gas-to-Liquids project (the "GTL Project"), Petrotrin funded cost overruns which were required to be borne by World GTL Inc.

-On February 23, 2010, apparently in response to Petrotrin's appointment of the Receiver as described in section 37(c) below, World GTL Inc. and World GTL of St. Lucia Ltd. (the "WGTL Parties") filed a complaint against Petrotrin in the US District Court for the Southern District of New York ("SDNY") (the "WGTL Lawsuit").
+On 2010 February 23, apparently in response to Petrotrin's appointment of the Receiver as described in section 37(c) below, World GTL Inc. and World GTL of St. Lucia Ltd. (the "WGTL Parties") filed a complaint against Petrotrin in the US District Court for the Southern District of New York ("SDNY") (the "WGTL Lawsuit").
 The complaint arises out of the GTL Project and alleges fraud, negligent misrepresentation, breach of contract, unjust enrichment, negligence and expropriation, and seeks damages of at least US\$2.0 billion (TT\$12.7 billion).
-On June 8, 2010, Petrotrin filed a motion to compel arbitration of all claims asserted by WGTL Parties in the WGTL Lawsuit and to stay this lawsuit.
-On August 11, 2010, Judge Lawrence McKenna of the SDNY granted Petrotrin's motion and issued an order staying the WGTL Lawsuit and compelling the WGTL Parties to bring any such claims before the London Court of International Arbitration (the "LCIA").
-On August 25, 2010, the WGTL Parties filed a motion for reconsideration of Judge McKenna's August 11, 2010 order.
+On 2010 June 08, Petrotrin filed a motion to compel arbitration of all claims asserted by WGTL Parties in the WGTL Lawsuit and to stay this lawsuit.
+On 2010 August 11, Judge Lawrence McKenna of the SDNY granted Petrotrin's motion and issued an order staying the WGTL Lawsuit and compelling the WGTL Parties to bring any such claims before the London Court of International Arbitration (the "LCIA").
+On 2010 August 25, the WGTL Parties filed a motion for reconsideration of Judge McKenna's 2010 August 11 order.
 Judge McKenna denied the motion for reconsideration on October 22, 2010.
-On September 8, 2010, the WGTL Parties also filed a notice of their intent to appeal Judge McKenna's August 11, 2010 order to the United States Court of Appeals for the Second Circuit.
-On October 26, 2010, the WGTL Parties withdrew their appeal without prejudice.
+On 2010 September 08, the WGTL Parties also filed a notice of their intent to appeal Judge McKenna's 2010 August 11 order to the United States Court of Appeals for the Second Circuit.
+On 2010 October 26, the WGTL Parties withdrew their appeal without prejudice.

-On February 24, 2010, Petrotrin commenced arbitration against the WGTL Parties in the International Court of Arbitration of the International Chamber of Commerce (the "ICC") seeking an adjustment of Petrotrin's equity interest in WGTL Trinidad as required by the Guarantee Contribution Agreement, as well as damages.
-The WGTL Parties have not challenged the jurisdiction of the arbitral court.
-The arbitral tribunal has been appointed, and both the terms of reference and the procedural timetable for the arbitration have been agreed.
+On 2010 February 24, Petrotrin commenced arbitration against the WGTL Parties in the International Court of Arbitration of the International Chamber of Commerce (the "ICC") seeking an adjustment of Petrotrin's equity interest in WGTL Trinidad as required by the Guarantee Contribution Agreement, as well as damages.

-On March 16, 2011, Petrotrin submitted its particularised Statement of Claim to the ICC.
-On August 24, 2011, the WGTL Parties filed their Statement of Defence, as well as an application for leave to assert a counterclaim against Petrotrin.
-The arbitral tribunal denied the WGTL Parties' application on October 5, 2011.
-Petrotrin filed its Statement of Reply on February 27, 2012, and the WGTL Parties filed their Rejoinder on April 16, 2012.
-The hearing on the merits is scheduled to take place between the week of May 7-May 11, 2012.
-At this stage it is not possible to assess the likelihood of success on the merits.
+On 2011 March 16, Petrotrin submitted its particularised Statement of Claim to the ICC.
+On 2011 August 24, the WGTL Parties filed their Statement of Defence, as well as an application for leave to assert a counter-claim against Petrotrin.
+The arbitral tribunal denied the WGTL Parties' application on 2011 October 05.
+Petrotrin filed its Statement of Reply on 2012 February 27, and the WGTL Parties filed their Rejoinder on 2012 April 16.
+The hearing on the merits took place on 2012 May 08 and 09.